E-values as unnormalized weights in multiple testing: Multiple testing with the i-pe/e combiner

+On the other hand, the ep-BH procedure requires some dependence assumption, such as positive regression dependence on a subset (Definition~\ref{definition:prds}).
+By Theorem \ref{th:ep-BH}, if $\boldP$ is positive regression dependent on a subset, then the ep-BH procedure is valid, and it should be the better choice than the pe-BH procedure which is dominated.
+However, if there is no dependence information of $\boldP$, then $\boldPstar$ is arbitrarily dependent, and one may need to apply the p-BH procedure with the BY correction in \cite{BY01}.
+In this case, the pe-BH and the ep-BH procedures do not dominate each other.
+In particular, one needs to compare the inputs

+This is analogous to the trade-off between the p-BH procedure with BY correction and the e-BH procedure, where one compares $h(P_k)$ and $(\ell_KP_k)^{-1}$ \citep[Section 6.5]{WR21}.

-\section{A minimally adaptive e-BH procedure}
+\subsection{A minimally adaptive e-BH procedure}

+The discussion of the pe-BH procedure (and its comparison to ep-BH) raises the following question: can we use the i-pe/e combiner $\Pi_h$ within a procedure that controls the false discovery rate and is null-proportion adaptive (i.e., an analogous procedure to ep-Storey)?
+The challenge here is that null proportion adaptive procedures analogous to Storey's are not known for the e-BH procedure (and consequently for the pe-BH procedure).

-In this section, we propose a tiny but uniform improvement of the e-BH procedure, inspired by \cite{SG17}.
+In the remainder of this supplement we describe the first (minimally) adaptive procedure by proposing a tiny but uniform improvement of the e-BH procedure, inspired by \cite{SG17}.
 We remark that, similarly to the situation of \cite{SG17}, this improvement is negligible for large values of $K$ and it may only be practically interesting for small $K$ such as $K\le 10$.
-We mainly focus on the case without boosting (see \cite{WR21} for e-value boosting).
+We mainly focus on the case without boosting; see \cite{WR21} for e-value boosting.